Driver Medical Frequently Asked Questions

 Answer: Approximately 15 minutes but if your medical history is complicated expect it to take longer.

-Question: Does the Medical Include an eye test?
+Question: Does the D4 Medical Include an eye test?

 Answer: Yes, it does.
 If you do wear contact lenses when driving please do not wear them for your medical examination.

 Question: How far in advance do I need to book a driver medical?

-Answer: We always try to see drivers quickly and at times to suit you so there is no need to take time off work.
-Call our Freephone number 0808 178 0725, Email or Book online and we will be able to offer you a range of appointments at different locations – we do offer weekend and evening appointments as well so if you need one please just ask.
+Answer: We always try to see drivers quickly and at times to suit you so there is no need to take time off work but our clinics are very popular so please get in touch as soon as possible.
+Call our Freephone number 0808 178 0725, Email or book online and we will be able to offer you a range of appointments at different locations – we do offer weekend and evening appointments as well so if you need one please just ask.

 Question: Is there anything that I need to bring to my appointment?